 Each office has a Volunteer Coordinator, whose responsibilities include the recruitment, training, overseeing and mentoring of volunteers.
 A Hospice volunteer will complete an intensive training program where he/she will learn that they are an integral part of the hospice team.

-If you or anyone you know would like to become part of the High Peaks Hospice and Palliative Care team please contact the office nearest you today to learn more, or download and complete the Volunteer Application and return it to the office nearest you.
+If you would like to become part of the High Peaks Hospice and Palliative Care volunteer team, please contact the office nearest you today to learn more, or download and complete the Volunteer Application and return it to the office nearest you.

 Northern Office- Serving all of Essex, parts of Franklin, Hamilton, St. Lawrence and Washington Counties

 Jackie Foster, Volunteer Coordinator

 Southern Office- Serving all of Warren and parts of Washington Counties